anfeldma-ms/iden3tutorial/circuit_tutorial/README.md

 # End-to-end circuit tutorial: From Powers-of-Tau Ceremony to Proof Verification in Remix

+**By the end of this tutorial, you will run a zero-knowledge proof verifier on the blockchain!**

 The purpose of this tutorial is to provide a guide that works with circom and snarkjs as they are currently implemented as of October 2020.
 I find many tutorials online are out-of-date with changes made in the last several months.
 Or else, I find existing tutorials have great coverage on one aspect of ZK proof generation but poor coverage of others.
-This tutorial strives to give equally poor coverage of all areas.
+This tutorial strives to give coverage of all areas.

 This tutorial is intended to be performed in the `iden3tutorial/circuit_tutorial` directory

+Here are the basic steps:
+1. Setup Node.js
+2. Setup & test Circom and snarkjs
+3. Write a "hello world" circuit and an input file
+4. Compile the circuit and generate a witness
+5. Phase 1 Powers of Tau key-generation (circuit-independent)
+6. Phase 2 Powers of Tau key-generation (generate the circuit-specific verification key)
+7. Verify the proof locally
+8. **Verify the proof on-chain with Remix**

 References:
 1. [iden3 blog "Create your first zero-knowledge snark circuit using circom and snarkjs"](https://blog.iden3.io/first-zk-proof.html)